Copa del Rey Juvenil de Fútbol

-Copa del Rey Juvenil de Fútbol is a youth football tournament in Spain, which is contested by sixteen teams from the División de Honor Juvenil.
+Copa del Rey Juvenil de Fútbol is an annual youth football tournament in Spain, which is contested by 32 teams from the División de Honor Juvenil.
 It is organised by the RFEF.

 History

 The Copa del Rey Juvenil de Fútbol was founded in 1951 with the name of Copa del Generalísimo.
 Its name was changed in 1977 to Copa del Rey.